andrazrepar/term-alignment/README.md

 ## Installation, documentation ##

 Published results were produced in Python 3 programming environment on Linux Mint 18 Cinnamon operating system.
 Instructions for installation assume the usage of PyPI package manager.<br/>
-Clone the project from the repository with 'git clone http://source.ijs.si/mmartinc/4real2018.git'<br/>
+Clone the project from the repository.
 Install dependencies if needed: pip3 install -r requirements.txt

 ### To reproduce the results published in both papers run the code in the command line using following commands: ###